 \section{Introduction}

 We study the problem of understanding and predicting the actions of articulated actors.
-Articulated actors (\textit{e.g.} robots~\cite{shadowhand} and animated characters~\cite{romero2022embodied,loper2023smpl}) are systems that use multiple rotational joints to connect moving links.
+Articulated actors (\textit{e.g.} robots~\citep{shaw2023leap} and animated characters~\citep{romero2022embodied,loper2023smpl}) are systems that use multiple rotational joints to connect moving links.
 Their actions, including poses, motions, or control commands, are usually represented as values associated with all joints.
 Learning with articulated actors usually involves predicting their actions while processing diverse sensory inputs.
-Such a problem lies in a wide spectrum of intelligent systems, from whole-body controllers~\cite{moro2019whole,kuang2024skillblender}, to dexterous grasp detectors~\cite{duan2021robotics, xu2023unidexgrasp, wan2023unidexgrasp++, zhang2024dexgraspnet20learninggenerative}, to motion retargetting networks~\cite{aberman2020skeleton, geng2025roboverseunifiedplatformdataset}.
+Such a problem lies in a wide spectrum of intelligent systems, from whole-body controllers~\citep{moro2019whole,kuang2025skillblender,geng2025roboverseunifiedplatformdataset}, to dexterous grasp detectors~\citep{duan2021robotics, xu2023unidexgrasp, wan2023unidexgrasp++, zhang2024dexgraspnet20learninggenerative}, to motion retargeting networks~\citep{aberman2020skeleton}.

-To learn the actions of articulated actors, we seek a neural network architecture that can both understand robot structures and enforce structural constraints in its predictions.
-However, most existing network architectures, such as MLPs and Transformers~\cite{vaswani2017attention}, treat actions as unstructured tokens, ignoring the kinematic relationships that govern joint interactions.
-A few prior works have incorporated structural priors like robot link connectivity, using graph convolutions~\cite{yan2018spatial,ci2019optimizing,aberman2020skeleton} or masked attention~\cite{sferrazza2024body}.
-Yet, the design of network architectures that fully capture and enforce the articulated kinematic structure of these actors remains underexplored.
-This leads us to our central question: \textit{Can we design a neural network for action learning that naturally integrates articulated kinematics as an inductive bias in its architecture?}
+These action data are inherently structured by articulated kinematics.
+This motivates us to design a neural network that leverages this structure as an inductive bias for better understanding and inference of actions.
+However, general architectures, such as MLPs and Transformers~\citep{vaswani2017attention}, treat actions as unstructured tokens, ignoring the kinematic relationships between joints.
+Previous works have exploited the connectivity of robot links through graph convolutions~\citep{yan2018spatial,ci2019optimizing,aberman2020skeleton} or masked attention~\citep{sferrazza2024body}.
+Yet, architectures that directly exploit the computational patterns of articulated kinematics remain underexplored.
+This gap raises our central question: \textit{Can we design a neural network for action learning that embeds articulated kinematics as an inductive bias?}

-To answer this question, we reflect on how CNNs~\cite{krizhevsky2012imagenet} led to a deep learning framework that achieved remarkable success in computer vision by generalizing classical convolution filters from image processing~\cite{canny1986computational}.
-Convolution filters naturally respect image structure through translation equivariance and spatial locality, but when used with handcrafted features, they were limited to low-level image processing tasks.
-Building on this foundation, CNNs extend these filters into neural operators with optimizable weights, non-linearities, and high-dimensional feature channels.
-This results in a deep learning framework capable of learning high-level semantic features from images while preserving the key structural properties of classical image filters.